DavidVentura/markdown-parser/README.md

 * Footnotes: `[^reference]` and `[^reference]: markup`
 * Metadata: `key: value` lines between two `---` at the very beginning of the file
 * Popover: `{^hint|content}`

+## "Plugins"

+"Plugins" can be enabled/disabled and also user-defined

+* Heading anchors: wrap all heading items in anchors which point to themselves